citp/privacy-policy-historical/1/1s/1st/1stdibs.com.md

-> *The following text is extracted and transformed from the 1stdibs.com privacy policy that was archived on 2019-04-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190418053323id_/https%3A//www.1stdibs.com/about/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 1stdibs.com privacy policy that was archived on 2019-12-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191210132120id_/https%3A//www.1stdibs.com/about/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy for 1stdibs.com
+# Privacy Policy - 1stdibs

-The 1stdibs.com website and mobile application (collectively the "Site") are owned and operated by 1stdibs.com, Inc. This Privacy Policy describes how information, including Personal Information, is collected from you and subsequently used, shared, secured and otherwise processed by 1stdibs.com, Inc. and our affiliated companies ("1stdibs.com", "1stdibs", "us" or "we").
+The 1stdibs.com website and mobile application (collectively the “Site”) are owned and operated by 1stdibs.com, Inc. This Privacy Policy describes how information, including Personal Information, is collected from you and subsequently used, shared, secured and otherwise processed by 1stdibs.com, Inc. and our affiliated companies (“1stdibs.com”, “1stdibs”, “us” or “we”).

-"Personal Information", is any information that enables us to identify you, directly or indirectly, such as your email address, name, shipping and billing address, telephone number, company name, credit card information, any form of identification number or one or more factors specific to your physical, physiological, mental, economic, cultural or social identity.
+**“Personal Information”** , is any information that enables us to identify you, directly or indirectly, such as your email address, name, shipping and billing address, telephone number, company name, credit card information, any form of identification number or one or more factors specific to your physical, physiological, mental, economic, cultural or social identity.

-This Privacy Policy is part of our User Agreement, available here - [www.1stdibs.com/about/user-agreement/](https://web.archive.org/about/user-agreement/).
+This Privacy Policy is part of our User Agreement, available here – [www.1stdibs.com/about/user-agreement/](https://www.1stdibs.com/about/user-agreement/).
 Mobile users can navigate to the Settings icon to access our User Agreement and Privacy Policy.

 By accessing this website or our mobile application and making use of our services you explicitly agree to the terms of this Privacy Policy and the User Agreement.

-For the purposes of the EU General Data Protection Regulation 2016/679 (the "GDPR"), the data controller is 1stdibs.com, Inc., whose registered office is at 51 Astor Place, 3rd Floor, New York, NY 10003 United States.
+For the purposes of the EU General Data Protection Regulation 2016/679 (the “GDPR”), the data controller is 1stdibs.com, Inc., whose registered office is at 51 Astor Place, 3rd Floor, New York, NY 10003 United States.

 1\.
 Effective date and updates to our Privacy Policy.